 Lapped Riders in UCI Events (UCI Rule 5.1.051): All riders lapped before the final lap must leave the race the next time they cross the finish line.
 The rider will be given a placing if he or she was lapped more than half way through the race.
 A rider who is lapped on the final lap shall be stopped at the beginning of the finishing straight line and shall be given a placing on the basis of his or her position.
 Additionally, Commissaires may pull riders who are behind by more than 80% of the leaders lap time.

 Lapped Riders in Non-UCI Events: Lapped riders will finish on the same lap as the leaders.
 Riders in danger of being lapped must yield to oncoming racers and are not to interfere with their progress or trail behind them.

 There will be one double-sided pit on the course.
-Only authorized personnel are allowed access to the pit.
+Only authorized personnel are allowed access to the pit and must have their pit pass displayed at all times.
 Pit passes will be distributed at registration to each competitor (one per entrant) in UCI events (Elite Men, Elite Women).

 In non-UCI events only those working the pit will be allowed.
 The pit official will have the authority to remove anyone that is interfering with the proper functioning of the pit.

 We will have bike racks in the Pit.
 These are for racers that are currently racing, not for storing your equipment all day.
 Please remove your equipment immediately following your race to make room for others.

 Bike washdown will be approximately 50m from the pit with two pressure washers available.

 No flat bars or tires wider than 33mm will be allowed in UCI events (Elite Men, Elite Women).
 Officials will check tires in the holding pen prior to the start of the UCI races.
 NO FAT BIKES WILL BE ALLOWED ON COURSE, NO EXCEPTIONS.